c4cs/c4cs.github.io/_commands/os_x/open.md

 #### `open -a Safari --hide http://www.google.com`
 Opens google.com in Safari minimized by default

 ##### Break it down
-The `-a` flag lets you choose an application to open your item with.
+* The `-a` flag lets you choose an application to open your item with.
 Without it, the item would open up with the default handler.
-For example, if you remov `-a Safari` and your default browser is Chrome then google.com will open in Chrome.
+For example, if you remove `-a Safari` and your default browser is Chrome then google.com will open in Chrome.

-`--hide` won't display the application immediately.
+`* --hide` won't display the application immediately.
 In this case it will open up google.com but you would need to click on the Safari icon in the dock to actually see the window.

 #### `ls | open -f`
 Outputs the contents of the `ls` command and displays it in TextEdit, after saving the file in `/tmp/`

 ##### Break it down
-As we know ls dispalys all the files and directories in the current directory.
-Rather than redirecting the output to our own temporary file and then opening that, we can do everyting in one go by just piping it to `open -f`.
+* As we know ls displays all the files and directories in the current directory.
+Rather than redirecting the output to our own temporary file and then opening that, we can do everything in one go by just piping it to `open -f`.
 For example:

 ~~~bash
 python main.py > /tmp/python_example.txt
 open /tmp/python_example.txt
 ~~~

 becomes

 ~~~bash
 python main.py | open -f
 ~~~